doyinsolamiolaoye/doyinsolamiolaoye.github.io/_pages/about.md

 -----
 I am a Masters Student at Duke University.

 I am an engineer by training and hope to use my research to design actionable solutions for society.
-Fastest way to reach me is via [Email]{mailto: doyinsolamiolaoye@gmail.com}.
+Fastest way to reach me is via [Email](mailto: doyinsolamiolaoye@gmail.com).

 <!-- A data-driven personal website
 ======